RURAL ELECTRIC ASSOCIATION, INC.

 No person shall be eligible to become or remain a trustee or to hold any position of trust in the Cooperative who:

-a. is not a member of the Cooperative (or is not an officer, shareholder, or director of a corporate member designated as the corporation voting proxy) and a bonafide resident of, and physically residing in, the particular district which he/she is to represent, or
+a. is not a member of the Cooperative (or is not an officer, shareholder, or director of a entity member designated as the entity voting proxy) and a bonafide resident of, and physically residing in, the particular district which he/she is to represent, or

 b. is in any way employed by or financially interested in a competing enterprise or a business selling electric energy or supplies to the Cooperative, or is an officer, director or shareholder owning ten percent or more of the stock of a corporation whose officer, shareholder, or director as corporate voting proxy (see a.
 Above) presently holding a trustee seat.